awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-deploying.md

      Return to the Launch Wizard console, and choose the refresh button next to the **Key Pair name** dropdown list\.
 The new key pair appears in the dropdown list\.
 For more information about key pairs, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)\.
    + **Virtual Private Cloud**\.
 Choose a VPC from the dropdown list or select the **Create VPC** link\.
 If you select **Create VPC**, you are redirected to the VPC console to create a VPC\.
-   + **Availability Zone \(AZ\) and private subnets**\.
-You can deploy into one or two Availability Zones \(AZs\) with up to two private subnets per Availability Zone\.
+   + **Availability Zone and private subnets**\.
+You can deploy into one or two Availability Zones with up to two private subnets per Availability Zone\.
 Different requirements are needed for different systems in the landscape\.
 You must select two Availability Zones with a required primary and optional secondary subnet for each Availability Zone\.
 These selections are used for each deployment according to the deployment model that you selected\.

      From the dropdown lists, choose the **Availability Zones ** within which you want to deploy your SAP systems and choose the private subnets\.
 The private subnets must have outbound connectivity to the internet and to other AWS services, such as Amazon S3, AWS CloudFormation, and CloudWatch Logs\.
 They must also be able to access the Linux repositories required for instance configuration\.